jacqueline-witwicki/UNGA_Voting_Coincidences_Over_Time/README.md

    * The files are joined on the the three digit country codes for each country.

    * The Tableau Dashboard in the files contains three maps and three bar graphs, visualizing coincidences over time for the key1 countries associated with the input files.

+   * The output of this file can be accessed in Tableau Public, above.